redpanda-data/connect/website/docs/components/processors/sample.md

 -->

+Retains a pseudo-randomly sampled percentage of message batches (0 to 100) and drops all others.
+The random seed is static in order to sample deterministically, but can be set in config to allow parallel samples that are unique.

 ```yaml
 sample:
   retain: 10
   seed: 0
 ```

-Retains a randomly sampled percentage of message batches (0 to 100) and drops all others.
-The random seed is static in order to sample deterministically, but can be set in config to allow parallel samples that are unique.
+## Fields

+### `retain`

+`number` The percentage of messages to keep.

+### `seed`

+`number` A seed for pseudo-random sampling.